antiphon/pppgram/README.md

 # pppgram

-Periodograms for Spatial Point Patterns.
-This package is for stable implementations and for CRAN.
+Spectral statistics, particularly periodograms as in estimators of spectral density function, for Spatial Point Pattern data.
+This package is for stable implementations.

 The package implements the main ideas of the papers